ryanfowler/gopack/README.md

 # gopack

-Build and publish a Go binary as a minimal OCI image; Docker not required.
+Build and publish a Go binary as a minimal OCI image

+`gopack` uses your locally installed version of Go to cross-compile your application, building an OCI image with the resulting binary, and pushing your image to a remote repository or a locally running daemon.
+Docker not required.

 ### Install